-- Automatic zero EFC income thresholds reduced to \$23,000 from the current \$30,000 - Auto zero calculation applies only to EFC calculation for dependent students (based on parent income) and independent student s with dependents other than a spouse (based on the combined income of the student and spouse).
+- The income threshold for an automatic zero EFC is \$26,000 or less. - Auto zero calculation applies only to EFC calculation for dependent students (based on parent income) and independent students with dependents other than a spouse (based on the combined income of the student and spouse).